schleising/web-push-tester/README.md

     - `public_key.pem`: The public key for the VAPID keys
     - `claims.json`: The claims for the VAPID keys
     - `db_info.json`: The database information
+    - See the documentation for more information on the contents of these files
 4. Run the following command to send a push notification:
     ```bash
     python3 main.py --title "Title" --message "Message" --urgency "normal"